Maybe You've Been Brainwashed Too: Composition and musical style

 The album's lyrics were frequently noted as being sarcastic, cynical, and occasionally memorable.
 "Jehovah Made This Whole Joint for You" was described as "catchy but cynical" by High Fidelity News and Record Review.
-Gerber from Consequence of Sound noted that the song discusses both religion and marijuana.
-"Someday We'll Know" lyrically explores numerous mysteries throughout history, including Amelia Earheart's disappearance, with the lyrics "Whatever happened to Amelia Earhart?
+Justin Gerber noted that the song discusses both religion and marijuana.
+"Someday We'll Know" lyrically explores numerous mysteries throughout history, including Amelia Earhart's disappearance, with the lyrics "Whatever happened to Amelia Earhart?
 Who holds the stars up in the sky?"
 The song also centers on Alexander's trying to figure out why his partner left him.
 "I Hope I Didn't Just Give Away the Ending" includes improvisation and only a piano and percussion for the first two minutes, and was noted in Song Means: Analysing and Interpreting Recorded Popular Song as "strangely unfocused", also noting that at the 3:18 point of the song, Alexander "steps out of character" with the lyric "This may not be true, but I said it so you'd feel involved with the song"; Spin commented that the song contains "rangy slurs".

 The lyrics to the album's lead single, "You Get What You Give", drew much attention—particularly its bridge, which contained insults directed at Beck, Hanson, Courtney Love, and Marilyn Manson.
 Alexander stated in a 1998 Billboard interview that the song's lyrics are "mostly about remembering to fly high and be completely off your head in a world where we can't control all the elements.
 You have to maintain balance because you only get what you give."
-Spin compared the song to Sister Sledge's "Lost in the Music", while Gerber noted that it is virtually expletive-free.
+Spin compared the song to Sister Sledge's "Lost in Music", while Gerber noted that it is virtually expletive-free.